 Smart Health Communities target consumer-centric health and are usually co-owned by public and private entities and citizens.
 For example New York established an evidence-based SHC named NDPP (the New York State Diabetes Prevention Program) for adults with diagnosed prediabetes or who are at high risk of developing Type 2 diabetes.
 The programme enhances reach and convenience while enabling participants to use virtual monitoring and engage with life coaches and fellow participants.
 3 4 5

-“The pandemic quickly catalysed the awareness of the relationship between public health and community-based health and in many cases highly localized insights into neighbourhood-based health.
+“The pandemic quickly catalysed the awareness of the relationship between public health and community-based health and in many cases highly localised insights into neighbourhood-based health.
 Public health goals are only relevant to the degree to which they can be implemented at the local scale of the community or the urban neighbourhood.”

 -Uwe Brandes, Faculty Director, Georgetown University Global Cities Initiative